dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/upgrading-to-v1.2.md

 | `get_revoke_sql()` | generate a REVOKE statement for a given relation given a privilege-grantee(s) pairing. grantees will be a list of grantees if supported by this database, otherwise just one. | [`default__get_revoke_sql()`](https://github.com/dbt-labs/dbt-core/blob/c25260e5dd2afa237a30db115605ece9629443d1/core/dbt/include/global_project/macros/adapters/apply_grants.sql#L81-L83) | [`bigquery__get_revoke_sql()`](https://github.com/dbt-labs/dbt-bigquery/blob/942d460fc60beb87325871903b26afee7e5f4d85/dbt/include/bigquery/macros/adapters/apply_grants.sql#L18-L20) |
 | any custom materialization (or override of a default materialization) | you have to add the lines for fetching and applying the grants `{% set grant_config = config.get('grants') %}` and `{% do apply_grants(target_relation, grant_config) %}` by default, the `should_revoke` argument of `apply_grants` is `True`. dbt will first run a query to “show” grants, then calculate diffs, then apply revoke/grant statements. you can use the `should_revoke` macro to determine whether this extra step is necessary. in cases where dbt is fully replacing an object, or creating one for the first time, grants may not be carried over — so it may be more efficient to skip the “show” step and just add the grants. |  | BigQuery’s [custom](https://github.com/dbt-labs/dbt-bigquery/blob/942d460fc60beb87325871903b26afee7e5f4d85/dbt/include/bigquery/macros/materializations/incremental.sql#L155-L156) incremental [materialization](https://github.com/dbt-labs/dbt-bigquery/blob/942d460fc60beb87325871903b26afee7e5f4d85/dbt/include/bigquery/macros/materializations/incremental.sql#L204) |

-if the above sets of macros still aren't cutting it, here's the final depth of complexity in which to wade.
+If the above sets of macros still aren't cutting it, here's the final depth of complexity in which to wade.

 | macro | description | global project’s version | example override |
 | --- | --- | --- | --- |